 Essex County Restraining Order Lawyer

 Have you been served with a temporary restraining order in Essex County?
 Don't waste time; assistance from an experienced lawyer is the key to preserving your rights.
-Attorney Joseph D. Lento will effectively represent you in a restraining order hearing and defend any related criminal charges.
+You need to consult an attorney before your FRO hearing.
+Attorney Joseph D. Lento and the Lento Law Firm will effectively represent you in a restraining order hearing and defend any related criminal charges.
 Contact the office at (888) 535-3686 for a case evaluation.